Iruka-Wolf/iruka-wolf.github.io/index.md

 # About Me

 I'm an Ivy Tech student studying Computer Science with a passion for video games and music!
 I make original compositions, video game music covers, and Zelda mods.
+80's and 2000's Rock is my main inspiration for music, so expect a plethora of power chords and even more powerful drums!

 ---